Skip to main content

 And What Most Sites Get Wrong

-Based on real-world attack patterns and vulnerability data from scanning hundreds of production websites.
+Based on real-world attack patterns and eligible aggregate observations from production websites.
 Every attack category below is actively exploited in the wild.

 Secret Files